mlcommons/training/reasoning/README.md

 sif_dir: ${oc.env:NEMO_GYM_SWE_SIF_DIR}
 ```

-The official split procedure is <to be completed>.
+The official split is defined by the fixed instance-id files `RL/tools/train-instance-ids.txt` and `RL/tools/val-instance-ids.txt`.
+The conversion script validates that the lists do not overlap, writes matching rows to `benchmark_r2e_gym_easy_train.jsonl` and `benchmark_r2e_gym_easy_val.jsonl`, and leaves rows in neither list only in `r2e_gym_subset_full.jsonl`.

 ### Training data order

 Training data order is preserved by the recipe with `data.shuffle: false`.
-The intended ordering or curriculum of the training JSONL is <to be completed>.
+The converter writes the training JSONL in the order encountered in the converted R2E-Gym subset after filtering by `RL/tools/train-instance-ids.txt`; the benchmark does not add runtime shuffling.

 ### Test data order

 Validation data order is preserved by the recipe.
 The config uses `grpo.max_val_samples: null`, so validation thoroughness is inferred from the validation dataset size unless overridden.
+The benchmark does not add runtime shuffling of validation data.

 ### Simulation environment (RL models only)